jshamble/TopChartJS/README.md

 #### search regex / filter data ->
 	Filter in / out which range of data to be rendered. [ inclusive_low, inclusive_high ( exclusive_low, exclusive_high )
 #### axis_labels : (labels for your chart) css props [position, rotation, scale, font_type, font_color]
+#### Inheritance (parent-child)
+	Any Node can inherit from any parent above in the hierarchy, specified with the parent paramter.
+	All properties of the parent will be passed down to the child, but they can be overidden...

 ## Gallery

 Sampel Images of different chart types: